nervosnetwork/docs/docs/getting-started/run-node.md

 If you are not familiar with the concepts of node and mining yet, [here is a document](../basic-concepts/node-mining) you can learn from.

-> CKB testnet will be launched very soon.
-When it does, your node can join the testnet to be a part of it, or you can just interact with one of the existing testnet nodes without running your own node.

-## Get CKB
+## Get CKB Client

 To get the CKB client software, you can choose to download the released binary directly, or build it from the source code.

 ### Use Docker
-You can use Docker to run your CKB node.
+You can also use Docker to run your CKB node.
 For the detailed guidance, please refer to [this document on GitHub](https://github.com/nervosnetwork/ckb/blob/develop/docs/run-ckb-with-docker.md).

 > For Windows user, we recommend you to use Docker for running CKB node.